 JK: When life situations become overwhelming, you may feel like you're going crazy or are losing the ability to cope with the stress.
+The COVID-19 pandemic is a situation where many people are feeling overwhelmed and are struggling to cope.
 Counseling provides a confidential, safe space for you to discuss your situations before the stress and problems build up and require medication or other, more serious, treatment.

 If you are able to treat mental or emotional conditions early, you may be able to avoid more intensive therapy down the road.
-If left untreated, simple life stress can develop into more serious conditions such as anxiety, depression, addictions, OCD, body-focused repetitive behaviors and bipolar disorder.
+If left untreated, simple life stress can develop into more serious conditions such as anxiety, trauma, post-traumatic stress disorder (PTSD), depression, addictions, OCD, body-focused repetitive behaviors, and bipolar disorder.